driekus77/VueWorkshopOnline/public/Steps/Step-1_Basics.md

-## Step 1: Basics
+## Component(s)

-A Vue app is build up out of one or multiple components.
-A component contains 3 part:
+A Vue app is build out of one or multiple components.
+A component can contain 3 part:

-- HTML inside the template
+- (X)HTML as markup template
-- Javascript as script
+- Javascript or Typescript as scripting language
-- CSS/SCSS/SASS/LESS inside style
+- CSS/SCSS/SASS/LESS for styling

 These three parts can be provided in 2 ways:

-- Javascript/CSS files (.js/.css) as base:
+#### _Javascript/CSS files (.js/.css) as base:_

 ```javascript
 // src/components/App.js